-The Missouri Supreme Court says that Hadley excludes "accidental" losses.
-"Damages for breaches of contract are only those which are incidental to, and directly caused by, the breach, and may reasonably be supposed to have entered into the contemplation of the parties and not speculative profits or accidental or consequential losses, or the loss of a fancied good bargain."
-Weber Implement Co. v.
+In its last discussions of Hadley, the Missouri Supreme Court expressly qualified the Hadley rule.
+See Weber Implement Co. v.
 Acme Harvesting Mach.
 Co., 187 S.W.
 874, 876 (Mo.
-1916) (emphasis added); see also United Iron Works, Inc. v.
+1916) ("Damages for breaches of contract are only those which are incidental to, and directly caused by, the breach, and may reasonably be supposed to have entered into the contemplation of the parties and not speculative profits or accidental or consequential losses, or the loss of a fancied good bargain."); United Iron Works, Inc. v.
 Twin City Ice & Creamery Co., 295 S.W.
-109, 113 (Mo.

-banc 1927) (Hadley does not cover "speculative profits, or accidental or consequential losses").
+109, 113 (Mo. banc 1927) (Hadley does not cover "speculative profits, or accidental or consequential losses"); Spruce Co. v.
+Mays, 62 S.W.2d 824, 828 (Mo.
+1933) (In Missouri, Hadley only allows for the recovery of lost profits "when they are made reasonably certain by proof of actual facts which present data for a rational estimate of such profits.").
+Missouri's adaptation of the Hadley rule recognizes that some damages are too remote to be recoverable.